AdobeDocs/deliverability-learn.en/help/technotes/implement-bimi.md

 default._bimi.[domain]
 IN TXT “v=BIMI1; l=[SVG URL]
 ```

-You can get the details around that entry and even use a free BIMI checker at the [BIMI working group site](https://bimigroup.org/implementation-guide).
+You can get the details around that entry and even use a free BIMI checker at the [BIMI working group site](https://bimigroup.org/implementation-guide){target="_blank"}.

 ## Key Takeaways

-If you are an [!DNL Adobe Campaign] or Marketo client, Adobe can help you with creating the BIMI DNS update: contact Adobe Customer Care to request one.
+If you are an [!DNL Adobe Campaign], Adobe can help you with creating the BIMI DNS update: contact Adobe Customer Care to request one.
 Adobe can also help with troubleshooting if BIMI is not working correctly for you.

+If you are a Marketo client, please see [this blog post](https://nation.marketo.com/t5/support-blogs/how-to-bimi/ba-p/296966){target="_blank"} for guidance on creating your BIMI record.

 For help with Trademarks or Verified Mark Certificates, work with your legal team and an authorized VMC vendor.